patrickfav/website-favre/content/articles/2018-11-12-security-best-practices-symmetric-encryption-with-aes-in-java-and-android-part-2/index.md

 byte[] mac = hmac.doFinal();
 ```

-Finally serialize all of it to a single message.
+Finally, serialize all of it to a single message.

 ```
 ByteBuffer byteBuffer = ByteBuffer._allocate_(1 + iv.length + 1 + mac.length + cipherText.length);